 - TIG Filler Rods: ER70S-2 for steel, ER4043 for aluminum.

-Pro tip: Buy small quantities of electrodes to test what works best.
-I wasted money on a bulk pack of 6013 rods that didn’t suit my projects.
+Pro tip: Buy small packs first to test what works.
+I once wasted money on bulk 6013 rods that didn’t suit my jobs.

 Safety First: Protecting Yourself and Your Shop

-Welding is rewarding but dangerous if you’re careless.
-I’ve seen guys skip safety gear and end up with arc burns or worse.
+Welding feels great but it can hurt you fast if you get careless.
+I’ve seen people skip gear and end up with arc burns or worse.
 Here’s how to stay safe.
+For official details see OSHA’s welding, cutting, and brazing hazards and solutions.

 Protective Gear

-Helmet: Always use an auto-darkening helmet with a proper shade.
-Fixed-shade helmets are cheaper but less versatile.
+Helmet: Always use auto-darkening with the right shade.
+Fixed-shade helmets cost less but are less convenient.

 Shop Safety

-- Ventilation: Weld in a well-ventilated area or use an exhaust fan.
-I learned this after coughing through a session welding galvanized pipe.
+- Ventilation: Work in fresh air or run an exhaust fan.
+I coughed for days after welding galvanized pipe without it.

-- Grounding: Ensure your welder is properly grounded to avoid shocks.
+- Grounding: Make sure the welder is properly grounded to avoid shocks.

-Mistake to avoid: Don’t weld near flammable liquids.
-I once sparked near a gas can—thankfully, nothing caught fire, but it was a wake-up call.
+Mistake to avoid: Never weld near flammable liquids.
+I sparked close to a gas can once—nothing caught fire, but it scared me straight.

 Setting Up Your Workspace

-Your home shop doesn’t need to be fancy, but it should be functional.
-Here’s how to set it up.
+Your shop doesn’t need to be fancy, just functional.
+Here’s a simple way to set it up.

 Space Requirements

-Size: A 10×10-foot area works for small projects.
-Ensure you have room to move around your workpiece.
+Size: A 10×10-foot area works for small jobs.
+Leave room to move around your workpiece.

-Surface: Use a sturdy metal welding table.
-I built mine from 1/4-inch steel plate and angle iron for under $100.
+Surface: Build or buy a sturdy metal welding table.
+Mine cost under $100 from 1/4-inch plate and angle iron.

 Electrical Setup

-- Power: Most beginner welders run on 110V, but check your breaker capacity.
+- Power: Many beginner welders run on 110V.
 A 20-amp circuit is usually enough for MIG.

-- Extension Cords: Use heavy-duty, 12-gauge cords to avoid voltage drops.
+- Extension Cords: Use heavy 12-gauge cords to prevent voltage drop.

-Pro tip: Label your tools and keep them organized.
-I spent hours searching for a misplaced chipping hammer early on.
+Pro tip: Label your tools and keep them in one spot.
+I lost hours hunting for my chipping hammer early on.

 Step-by-Step Guide to Your First Weld

-Ready to weld?
-Here’s a simple guide for a MIG butt weld on 1/8-inch steel.
+Ready?
+Here’s a simple MIG butt weld on 1/8-inch steel.

 - Prep the Metal: Clean both pieces with a wire brush or grinder to remove rust, paint, or oil.

-- Clamp the Pieces: Align the edges tightly with clamps to minimize gaps.
+- Clamp the Pieces: Align edges tight with clamps so gaps stay small.

-- Tack Weld: Make small welds every few inches to hold the pieces together.
+- Tack Weld: Put small welds every few inches to hold everything.

-- Run the Bead: Hold the gun at a 10-15° angle, moving steadily along the joint.
-Aim for a consistent “sizzle” sound.
+- Run the Bead: Hold the gun at 10-15° and move steady.
+Listen for that consistent sizzle.

-- Clean the Weld: Use a wire brush to remove spatter and check for defects like porosity.
+- Clean the Weld: Brush off spatter and check for holes or cracks.

 Don’t rush the bead.
-Moving too fast causes weak, narrow welds.
-Practice on scrap to get the rhythm.
+Moving too fast makes weak, narrow welds.
+Practice on scrap until the motion feels natural.

 Common Beginner Mistakes and Fixes

-Every welder messes up starting out.
-Here are some I made and how to fix them.
+Everyone messes up at first.
+Here are the ones I made and how to fix them.

-- Burn-Through: Too much heat on thin metal.
-Lower your voltage/amps or move faster.
+- Burn-through: Too much heat on thin metal.
+Lower settings or move faster.

-My first MIG weld looked like a lumpy caterpillar because I didn’t clean the metal.
-A quick grind and re-weld fixed it, but I learned to prep properly.
+My first MIG weld looked like a lumpy caterpillar because I skipped cleaning.
+A quick grind and re-weld fixed it, but I never skip prep now.

 Material Compatibility and Filler Selection

-Matching your filler to the base metal is crucial for strong welds.
+Matching filler to base metal gives strong welds.
 Here’s a quick guide.

-Stainless Steel: Use 308L wire or rods for most grades.
-Ensure your machine supports stainless settings.
+Stainless Steel: 308L wire or rods for most grades.
+Make sure your machine handles stainless.

-Aluminum: Use ER4043 wire (MIG) or rods (TIG) with pure argon gas.
-Clean aluminum thoroughly to remove oxide layers.
+Aluminum: ER4043 wire (MIG) or rods (TIG) with pure argon.
+Clean the oxide layer first.

-Pro tip: For mixed metals, consult a welding chart or expert.
-I once tried welding stainless to mild steel with the wrong rod—big mistake.
+Pro tip: For mixed metals, check a chart or ask an expert.
+I once used the wrong rod on stainless to mild steel—big mistake.

 Budgeting for Your Setup